Chahid130/ai-storys-privacy/README.md

 You can always delete your data by removing the app from your device.

 ## Contact
-Name: Chahid Faress | Country: Netherlands | Email: cfstudio.dev@gmail.com
+Name: CF Studio | Country: Netherlands | Email: cfstudio.dev@gmail.com